jqhoogland/rationalia-starter/LW/Concepts/Simulacrum Levels.md

 - Simulacrum Level 3: Say things that [[Signaling|signal]] membership to your ingroup.
 - Simulacrum Level 4: Choose which group to signal membership to based on what the benefit would be for you.

-## More descriptions of the four levels:
+## More Descriptions of the Four Levels:

 By [Strawperson](https://www.lesswrong.com/posts/fEX7G2N7CtmZQ3eB5/simulacra-and-subjectivity?commentId=FgajiMrSpY9MxTS8b):